Frequently Asked Questions

 What about the curriculum and course of study?

-The standard course of study at the Latin American School of Medicine is six years.
+The standard course of study at the Latin American School of Medicine is seven years.
 All classes are taught in Spanish.
-Additional semesters of pre-med coursework and intensive Spanish language training are offered to students who need them, during one or more semesters before the start of the six-year course of study.
+An additional semester of pre-med coursework is mandatory for all students.
+Intensive Spanish language training offered to students who need them, before the start of the six-year course of medical study.
 (See below for more information.)
 The specific course offerings for each semester are listed below.
-The course of study for the six-year program begins each September; the Spanish intensive course is offered in the fall semester, and the pre-med course review semester is offered in the spring semester.
+The course of study for the seven year program begins each September; the Spanish intensive course is offered in the fall semester, and the pre-med course review semester is offered in the spring semester.

 All students spend their first two years of study on the campus of the Latin American School of Medicine, along with the other international students.
 During these first two years, the curriculum focuses on the basic medical sciences, and includes some practicum opportunities in neighborhood clinics.
 The first year of study follows an innovative plan called “morphophysiology,” which integrates the various basic sciences to enhance learning.